 WJP Rule of Law Index

-The four universal principles are further developed in the following nine factors of the annual WJP Rule of Law Index.
-The latest edition of the Index relies on more than 120,000 household and 3,800 expert surveys to measure how the rule of law is experienced and perceived in practical, everyday situations by the general public worldwide.
-Index findings have been cited by heads of state, chief justices, business leaders, and public officials, including coverage by more than 1,000 media outlets worldwide.
+The four universal principles are further developed in the below factors of the annual World Justice Project (WJP) Rule of Law Index®, the world's leading source for original, independent data on the rule of law.
+The latest edition of the Index relies on surveys of more than 138,000 households and 4,200 legal practitioners and experts to measure how the rule of law is experienced and perceived worldwide.
+Our data provides current and reliable information to policy makers, civil society organizations, academics, citizens, businesses, and legal professionals, among others.
+Index findings have been cited by heads of state, chief justices, business leaders, and public officials, including media coverage in more than 190 countries worldwide.

 Additional Rule of Law Information and Resources